fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 <div class="content">

-We will now start writing tests for the backend.
+We will now start writing tests for the notes backend.
 Since the backend does not contain any complicated logic, it doesn't make sense to write [unit tests](https://en.wikipedia.org/wiki/Unit_testing) for it.
 The only potential thing we could unit test is the _toJSON_ method that is used for formatting notes.

 In some situations, it can be beneficial to implement some of the backend tests by mocking the database instead of using a real database.
 One library that could be used for this is [mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server).